Ready to energize your social media presence? Check out our series to help you rock your social all year long!

 - Who are we trying to reach?

 Pet owners, of course—but let’s dig a little deeper.
 It’s important to recognize the needs and concerns unique to a variety of different pet owners.
 Spend some time researching pet forums and magazines, or simply ask your clients what pet health needs they would find interesting to read about.
-While this will likely be your primary audience, you may have secondary audiences, such as other veterinarians or industry thought leaders with whom you’d like to engage or appear as an authority.
-This should also be factored into your overall strategy.
+While this will likely be your primary audience, you may have secondary audiences, such as other veterinarians or industry thought leaders with whom you’d like to engage.

 - What type of content meets their needs?